 When you have multiple panes, you can stack them up into tabs.
-Unlike ArcGIS Pro, QGIS 3 doesn’t have contextual ribbons (which I’m digging).
+Unlike ArcGIS Pro, QGIS 3 doesn’t have contextual ribbons (which I’m digging into).
 But for the traditional QGIS user, I think this approach just makes more sense.

 That’s right.
-If you have a long list of layers in your map, just type it in.
+If you have a long list of layers on your map, just type it in.
 Next, it will auto-complete until you select it.
-Finally, it will highlight in your map.
+Finally, it will be highlighted on your map.